mnr/writing-wip/Do-Ye0n_lives_on.md

 date: "February 2022"
 ---

-Nobody sleeps on the streets, although Do-Ye0n fantasizes about the option.
+Nobody sleeps on the streets, although Do-Ye0n fantasizes about it.

 If he wasn't assigned to this apartment, he could choose where he slept, instead of these recyclable sheets and pillow.
-He could choose what he smelled, instead of the pervasive odor of chlorine and urine from the cassette toilet.
+He could choose what he smelled, instead of the odor of chlorine and urine from the cassette toilet.
 He could choose his neighbors, instead of the screaming and thumping of the genetic cesspool collective living on the other side of the shared wall.
 He could have his freedom.

 But he doesn't.
-So he opens his only door and steps out of the filthy little apartment.
+And he's stuck here with all the internet he needs.

+Not enough for entertainment, but enough to look for work, pay bills, order food-only the essentials.
+Because he's supposed to become a contributing member of society.

+Do-Ye0n is an experienced engineer in artificial intelligence as applied to vehicles.
+His ranking in the associated competencies assessments places him at 95%.
+He's known in the industry.
+He's shunned by the industry.

+He has no choice but to open the first job offer of the day.
+It's a contract gig, just like every other from the past four months.
+The skills required are beyond a reasonable expectation for the exactly minimum pay offer.
+But this is what he's offered after trying to hijack autonomous vehicles and probably (*not proven or convicted*) killing two people.
+He accepts and completes the project in two short hours, completing his daily contribution requirement.
+Now he can look for better paying long-term work.
+Day gigs are a gerbil-wheel for losers.

 Volume 2